 Ranked Choice Voting (RCV) is a simple but powerful solution that gives people a stronger voice and more choice when they vote.

 Ranked Choice Voting is now spreading rapidly and used in some form in 26 states.
 Maine has led the way and now uses RCV for almost every major state and federal office.
-RCV is on the ballot this November in Alaska & Massachusetts.
+Recent RCV wins include Alaska & New York City.

 Elsewhere in the world, Ireland and Australia have used RCV for over a hundred years!